 • Instant espresso powder: this is optional, but it makes the cupcakes taste more chocolaty!
 The cupcakes shouldn’t taste like coffee.
 Instead of the water and espresso powder, you can also use strongly brewed, hot coffee

 • Butter: the foundation of the chocolate frosting

 How to make chocolate cupcakes:

-Cool for about 10 minutes in the muffin tin, then turn out onto a cooling rack and cool completely to room temperature before frosting.
+6. Cool the baked cupcakes.
+Cool for about 10 minutes in the pan and the turn onto a wire rack to finish cooling completely before frosting!